rm-hull/luma.led_matrix/doc/python-usage.rst

 7-Segment LED Displays
 ^^^^^^^^^^^^^^^^^^^^^^
-For the 7-segment device, initialize the ``sevensegment`` class, and wrap it around the created device:
+For the 7-segment device, initialize the :py:class`luma.led_matrix.device.sevensegment` class, and wrap it around a previously created ``max7219`` device:

 .. code:: python